Discover home exchange stories from our members.

 Antwerp Central Station

 The thought had started to niggle us that if we wanted to continue to travel as much as we do if so we would have to consider frankly the horrible prospect taking on either a second job or a second mortgage!
-Not keen on either option, we decided to experiment and see how cheaply we could travel on our next city trip. **We took *only £65 spending money each and pay no more than £60 return on our transport,***then we would see if we could not only have a really good time but make our holiday feel well… positively luxurious!
+Not keen on either option, we decided to experiment and see how cheaply we could travel on our next city trip.
+We took only £65 spending money each and paid no more than £60 to return to see if we could not only have a really good time but also make our holiday feel well… positively luxurious!